feathery-org/slate/source/index.html.md

 Parameter | Type   | Description
 --------- |--------| -----------
-id | String | The unique ID of the rule name | String | The user-friendly name of the rule description | String | Description of the rule trigger_event | Enum   | On what event the rule runs
+name | String | The user-friendly name of the rule description | String | Description of the rule trigger_event | Enum   | On what event the rule runs